Behrain Tehsil: Ethnic groups

-Major ethnic groups in Bahrain tehsil are the Gujjars and Kohistanis.
-They are found in almost all eight union counsils of the tehsil.
+Major ethnic groups in Behrain tehsil are the Gujars, Torwalis, Pashtuns and Gawris.
+Torwalis form majority while Pashtuns and Gawris are found in almost equal proportion.
+Gujars also inhabit several villages including Laikot, Peshmal, Gabral and Serai Badai.

 Languages

 According to the 2023 Census, the share of Pashto and Kohistani languages in Behrain was 35.81% and 11.88%, respectively.
-Some 141,119, mainly Torwalis and Kalamis, chose "Other", amounting to a little more than 52%.
+Some 141,119, mainly Torwalis and Gawris, chose "Other", amounting to a little more than 52%.
+However, these figures have been disputed by the activists based in Behrain, such as Zubair Torwali.
+According to Torwali the usage of the name 'Kohistani' complicates recording of the accurate linguistic demographics since both Torwali and Gawri languages are sometimes termed as such, along with Indus Kohistani and Shina Kohistani.
+He estimates the Torwali, Gawri and Gujari-speaking population of the tehsil to be around 100,000, 60,000 and 40,000, respectively.

+Other, relatively smaller languages spoken in the Tehsil include Ushojo, Badeshi and Khowar.

 Union councils

 Behrain consists of 8 Union Councils: Utror, Bahrain, Mankyal, Kalam, Beshigram, Madyan, Tirat and Balakot.